sidiousvic/sidious.pizza/about.md

 </div>

-You can say it's demented, jammed, thundering, cold, but you can't say it's boring.
+You can say it's demented, jammed, cold, but you can't say it's boring.

 I may get sick of it all someday... but I will always call it home.